 The Inland Empire Brine Line is an integral part in the protection of drinking water resources within the Santa Ana… Read more Inland Empire Brine Line

 Our region has a rich history in farming and agriculture.
 The agriculture and farming industry continues to strive, providing food,… Read more Minimizing Agricultural and Farming Run-off into Local Watersheds

 Desalination or the process of “desalting” removes minerals and salts from either ocean water or “brackish” water.
 The term “brackish”… Read more Brackish Water Desalination

 Early settlements and towns were always built near a source of water.
 Without water humans cannot live.
 Accordingly, the California… Read more History of Drinking Water

 In the United States, public drinking water is regulated by the U.S. Environmental Protection Agency (EPA).
 Additional regulation is also… Read more Constituents of Emerging Concern: Monitoring for Contaminants in Drinking Water

-Is tap water safe to drink in Southern California?
+Is tap water safe to drink?
 Is bottled water safer than tap water?
-Following recent reports of… Read more Is Tap Water Safe?
+Testing of bottled water is less frequent… Read more Is Tap Water Safe?